Many online news outlets are seeing a spike in web traffic, but how can they convert those numbers to subscriptions?

 To address the issue of digital subscriptions as “too expensive,” consider offering a sale on trial subscriptions during this period of high traffic.
 Give these potential subscribers access that will allow them to understand the benefit in and importance of supporting trustworthy digital journalism.

-Lastly, a Data Observation to Illicit At Least a Half-Hearted Laugh Amidst the Crisis…
+Lastly, a Data Observation to Elicit At Least a Half-Hearted Laugh Amidst the Crisis…

 In an interesting contrast, the audience who doesn’t have a digital news subscription because they are “too busy” happens to over index by 19% when it comes to enjoying life’s pleasures, and those people certainly may be enjoying life more by staying away from the news these days!